In UserGuiding, guides can be butt spliced. In other words, you can start a different guide from a running guide's final step.

-First, click on +Step on step editor and choose a step type.
+First, click on +Step on the step editor and choose a step type.

 Once you select a step, find it on the page, click on +ADD in green to open the New Component Menu, and select the Button.

 Once you select the Button, a template button saying GO will be added as a new component.
-You can change its text simply via click and type.
+You can change its text simply by clicking and typing.